kmrollins/MSDS6306-CaseStudy1/CaseStudy1.md

 </tbody>
 </table>

-From Table 3 we see that there are 62 NA values in the ABV column, and 1005 NA's in the IBU column.
+From Figure 2 and Table 3 we see that there are 62 NA values in the ABV column, and 1005 NA's in the IBU column.
 There are no null values for the remaining variables.

 #### 4. Median ABV and IBU by state